AmyOuY/DockerSqlBackupRestore/README.md

-# Demo for restoring SQL Backup in containerized SQL Server using Docker
+# Restore SQL Backup in containerized SQL Server using Docker
 <ol>
   <li>Generate a sample database and back it up as dappertrial.bak using SQL Server Management Studio</li>
   <li>Write the corresponding dockerfile and restore-backup.sql</li>